Cannabis CFD trading

 Choose a FTSE 250-listed3, established provider, and benefit from 45 years’ trading expertise.

 Open an account quickly and easily – you can usually start trading on the same day you apply.

 How can I trade cannabis CFDs with IG?

-You can trade on cannabis shares CFDs with IG by trading CFDs on different types of market - each with their own benefits.
+You can trade on cannabis by trading CFDs on two different types of markets - each with their own benefits.